natedey/RINRUS/bin/README.md

 The RINRUS workflow can be run all in one go with the driver or done step by step with the individual scripts.
 Both ways of using RINRUS are described in this document.

+> [!IMPORTANT]
+> As of July 2025, all selection schemes (probe/arpeggio/distance) have been updated to group the selected atoms/contact counts from standard amino acid residues by protein functional groups (side chains and peptide bonds) instead of by residue IDs.
+This matches the partitioning used for F-SAPT analysis/ranking and the structural building blocks used in the trimming procedure.
+The different parts of each residue are now listed and ranked independently in `res_atoms.dat`, so they can be added at different stages when doing incremental model building.
+The contents of the final/maximal model will remain exactly the same but the `res_N`/`model_N` size label will usually be higher as this number reflects the number of separate groups in `res_atoms.dat`.
+[See examples for more information](../examples/2025_NEW_EXAMPLES).

 # Using the driver
 The driver runs the entire RINRUS model building procedure from initial PDB structure to input file with one command (and a few interactive inputs along the way).
 The structure pre-processing described below in part 1 of the step-by-step usage instructions needs to be done before using the driver (except for protonation with reduce).